Audio Version Available

-“I really enjoy dancing because it means happiness to me,” says June.
+“I really enjoy dancing because it means happiness to me,” said June.

 She is currently mentoring a student with cerebral palsy in a dance for Project Watch Out World!
 (WOW) at Rainbow Centre, a non-profit that works with special needs children.

-When I ask her how she feels about this exhibition, she replies with a cheeky grin: “I love it because there are pictures of me!”
+When I asked her how she feels about this exhibition, she replied with a cheeky grin: “I love it because there are pictures of me!”

-“This one was really inspiring,” Imran exclaims as he points at one of Chen Wan Yi’s performances.
+“This one was really inspiring,” Imran exclaimed as he pointed at one of Chen Wan Yi’s performances.

 It’s a photo from her Puffing Bodies performance, an inter-disciplinary dance collaboration between Maya Dance Theatre and a German dance company, IPTanz.